cbosoft/blog/_posts/2022-02-20-text-adventures-in-rust.md

 # Motivation
 A couple [weeks ago]({% post_url 2022-02-03-rust-lang %}) I started getting in to learning about rust.
 I have a habit of writing simple text adventure games when I learn a new language.
 I started this in high school when I was learning `C#` with a text-adventre version of Counter Strike - inspired by an [XKCD comic](https://xkcd.com/91/).
 I actually got really far with that, to the point where I had network based multiplayer kinda working, but then I abandoned the project as school and university took over.

 So I started a new text adventure to get into the swing of things with `Rust`.
-This went really well I think, I quite quickly arrived at a usable game enging.
+This went really well I think, I quite quickly arrived at a usable game engine.
 This was mostly facilitated by the rust package (sorry, crate) `serde` - a fantastic (de)serialisation library.

 # Challenges